zozi0406/Predicting-Specialty-Coffee-Auction-Prices-Using-Machine-Learning/Readme.txt

 As the Cup of Excellence dataset is not public, the folders have been sanitised of any intermediate results featuring it.
 The below instructions are included for illustrative purposes.

-The scraper may or may not be functional depending on changes made to the ACE website.
+The scraper may not be functional since changes were made to the CoE website.
 The code in its current form is not fully executable, as the data files are missing.

 ---------------------------------------------------------------------------------------